mfrey/archive/pandora/README.md

 		  * lattice
 		  * ggplot2

 3. Create a configuration file which specifies the settings of your experiment.
-A detail explanation of the different configuration options can be found (here)[https://github.com/mfrey/pandora/wiki/Experiments]
+A detail explanation of the different configuration options can be found [here](https://github.com/mfrey/pandora/wiki/Experiments "experiment description").

 Bug tracker
 -----------